Unruh effect for inertial observers through vacuum correlations: Introduction

 In standard 3+1 dimensional collapse, in which classical matter collapses to form a black hole, an apparent horizon is formed, which grows and --- at a certain stage --- an event horizon is formed thereby producing a black hole region.
 The last null ray originating from the past null infinity $\mathcal{J}^{-}$ at the null co-ordinate $u=d$, in the double null co-ordinate system \cite{Hawking:1974sw,gravitation,Birrell:1982ix,Mukhanov-Winitzky,Parker:2009uva}, reaching future null infinity $\mathcal{J}^{+}$ defines the location of the event horizon.
+Note that we have taken $u$ as the advanced time coordinate, which is different from the standard choices, where usually $v$ is referred to as advanced coordinates.
+We will follow this convention throughout.
 An asymptotic observer on $\mathcal{J}^{+}$ has no causal connection with events inside the event horizon.
-Further, whole of $\mathcal{J}^{+}$ derives its complete causal support (e.g., the thick orange line in \ref{fig:penrose00}) from only a \textit{part of} $\mathcal{J}^{-}$, which lies prior to the ray forming event horizon.
+Further, whole of $\mathcal{J}^{+}$ derives its complete past causal support (e.g., the thick orange line in \ref{fig:penrose00}) from only a \textit{part of} $\mathcal{J}^{-}$, which lies prior to the ray forming event horizon \footnote{Since the rays suffering gravitational lensing do not undergo any frequency shift, they are typically discarded in the standard Hawking effect and we will also not be concerned about them in this paper hereafter.}.

 A wave mode which originates from $\mathcal{J}^{-}$ and reaches $\mathcal{J}^{+}$ also experiences a change in background geometry in the process.
 In order to obtain the Bogoliubov coefficients between the asymptotic observers \footnote{We can think of observers moving with large speeds and reaching future timelike infinity.
 These observers, in an approximating limit, may be mimicked through late time observers on $\mathcal{J}^{+}$.} on $\mathcal{J}^{-}$ and $\mathcal{J}^{+}$, we need to re-express a set of complete mode functions $v_{\omega}$ suited to observers on $\mathcal{J}^{+}$ in terms of complete set of mode functions $u_{\omega}$, defined equivalently on $\mathcal{J}^{-}$.
 When we trace back the out-going modes $v_{\omega}$ on $\mathcal{J}^{+}$ through the center, (i.e., through $r=0$ with $r$ being the Schwarzschild radial co-ordinate) onto $\mathcal{J}^{-}$, we see that the mode functions suited to $\mathcal{J}^{+}$ have support only on the portion of mode functions $u_{\omega}$ on $\mathcal{J}^{- }$.